 - The D8 Editor Advanced Link Module helps your SEO by placing additional text information about each link on your website.

 6. Speed up and secure your website

 Two important attributes of your website are security and speed.
-Google rewards websites that are secure and quick to render.
+Google rewards websites that are secure (using https with a valid SSL certificate) and quick to render.
 All the great SEO in the world won’t make your site great if you get hacked.
 There are bad people on the internet who want to break your website, infest your visitors, steal your data, and/or blackmail you.
 From the Panama Papers fiasco (yes, Drupal was involved) to your garden-variety script kiddie, you’ve got to protect yourself and your Drupal website.

 Speed became a ranking factor for Google searches in April of 2010.
-In other words, all else being equal, the faster site will rank higher.
+This means that, all else being equal, the faster site will rank higher.
 Therefore, it makes great sense to ensure that your site is as fast as you can reasonably make it within your budget.

 Learn More with Drupal 8 SEO

 Search engine optimization is a game of inches.
 A title tag that’s missing a keyword, a body that doesn’t talk about the topic, metadata that isn’t quite right.
 Together, that’s enough to kick you off the front page of Google.
 Using just the tips above will help you down the path toward a rockin’ Drupal website.
 Of course, there is much more to learn.
-You can find all the details in my new book, Drupal 8 SEO.
-(Learn more and order.)
+If you want to optimize your website yourself, you can find all the details in my book, Drupal 8 SEO.

-If you don’t have the time or inclination to optimize your Drupal website yourself, give us a call.
+If you don’t have the time to optimize your own Drupal website, sign up for our Drupal SEO Kickstart program -- we'll get these items (and a lot more) installed and optimized in short order.
 Volacci can implement the best of Drupal SEO whether you are creating a new website, you are migrating from one platform to another, or you just need to fix what you have.